-The bike industry is known for not creating or adhering to standards, but it wasn’t until I needed a rear axle I fully realized how bad it had gotten.
-Digging through my bins of hoarded bike parts, I pulled a not-small selection of rear through axles in what was the correct length and spacing for a 12 x 142mm rear hub.
+The bike industry is known for not creating or adhering to standards, but it wasn’t until I needed a rear axle I realized how bad it had gotten.
+Digging through my bins of collected bike parts, I pulled a not-small selection of rear through axles in what was the correct length and spacing for a 12 x 142mm rear hub.

 Looking to upgrade a Kona Raijin 29″ hardtail from QR to thru axle wheels, I had ordered the dropouts months ago.
 I finally had some time set aside to do some wrenching, and with a stack of thru axles to chose from, I figured one of them would get me rolling.

-And yet, not a single axle in the bunch was going to allow a bike ride (on this frame) today.
+It turns out not a single axle in the bunch was going to allow a bike ride (on this frame) today.
 Although they were all the correct length and diameter, each axle had a completely different thread pitch.
 Frustrated, I decided it was time to to deal with it once and for all, and headed to a local bikeshop that boasts a robust online presence and inventory known for its vast selection of small parts.

 Except it wasn’t in stock; I received the usual script: ‘they could get it for me in a matter of days’.
 Thing is, I can go online and order it and do the exact same thing.
 Plus it’ll be shipped directly to my home or place of work and I wouldn’t have to spend an hour in traffic to deal with it.
 I wanted to ride my bike today though, so I got in my car and got ready to visit another shop.
 After driving three blocks I realized the error of this logic, pulled over and started making some calls.
-I called three more shops that specialized in mountain bikes, but not a single shop had the rear axle I needed to make my bike ridable this day.
+I called three more shops that specialized in mountain bikes, but not a single shop stocked the rear axle I needed to make my bike ridable.

 It should also be noted that my partner Inga manages online marketing for two cycling e-commerce websites, and they don’t even list thru-axles on their websites.
 I’m gonna be bringing that one up at the next happy hour…